If you or someone you are travelling with has a hidden disability, travelling through an airport can be an overwhelming experience.

 Printing off and talking about the sort of things you may experience at Liverpool John Lennon Airport using the guide may help to prepare for the journey if you haven't flown through the airport before.

 When you book your flights or holiday please tell your airline or travel agent if you or anyone in your travelling party has a hidden disability.
-This will help the on-board crew as well as agents at the check-in desks and departure gates understand your circumstances and they will be able to provide appropriate assistance, if required.
+This will help the on-board crew, as well as agents at the check-in desks and departure gates, understand your circumstances so that they can best assist you.

-If you would like a Butterfly Flyer please contact [email protected] with your flight number and date of departure.
-Please note that the voucher is not a fast track ticket through Security, but is designed to assist you through the process as smoothly as possible.
+If you would like a Sunflower Lanyard please contact [email protected] with your flight number and date of departure.
+Please note that the lanyards are not a Fast Track ticket through security, but is designed to assist you through the process as smoothly as possible.